nheckers/SDP/README.md

 ## Files Not Included
 For security and privacy reasons, the following files are not tracked in this repo:
 - **Images/** → Facial images for recognition.
-Create your own dataset structured by user folders.
+Add your own face images under a folder named `Images/`
 - **Databases (`*.db`)** → Generated automatically at runtime.
 - **Model File** → Download `shape_predictor_68_face_landmarks.dat` (~95MB) from the [dlib model zoo](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).
 - **Secrets** → `serviceAccountKey.json` and other credentials must remain private.